 Electrically, nanomaterials can provide near-ideal transport of electrons to yield devices that operate at lower power and push well-beyond the performance limits of current technologies.
-While there is much promise for pursing a new generation of devices from nanomaterials, there are key challenges that must be addressed in order to realize the full potential of a nanoelectronics technology.
-Research in the Franklin Laboratory of Electronics from Nanomaterials focuses on improving the crucial interfaces between nanomaterials and the needed contact, dielectric, and inert interfaces that a nanoelectronic device requires.
+While there is much promise for pursing a new generation of devices from nanomaterials, there are key challenges that must be addressed in order to realize their full potential.
+Research in the Franklin group focuses on improving the crucial interfaces between nanomaterials and the needed contact, dielectric, and inert interfaces that a nanoelectronic device requires.
 High performance transistors, memory devices, and other passive devices are studied in the group.
-Examples and highlights from current research will be updated here soon.
+Examples and highlights from current research can be seen in our recent publications.